andremalan/grow/README.md

+# Worklog

+### May 27: 8:05-9:05

+- Vite init
+- Add repo
+- Connect React Router, Apollo, Chakra UI and Framer with UI to show them all working

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.